farismismar/eesc7v86-fall22/README.md

 Symbol detection is performed through two different algorithm: 1) maximum likelihood and 2) unsupervised learning.

-Symbol quantization through Lloyd-Max is also implemented.
+Symbol quantization through Lloyd-Max is also implemented from a forked implementation (credits in source code).

 Statistics reported are the channel estimation mean squared error, signal to noise ratio (both TX and RX), TX Eb/N0, bit error rate, pathloss, and block error rate.